toji/webgpu-gltf-case-study/index.md

 ### Incorporating Uniform values

 A simple place to start is applying a uniform value like the base color to our mesh.
-This uses the same principles that have already been in use for pulling in camera uniforms throughout these samples: You declare a struct that defines the layout of the values in the uniform butter, associate it with a particular group and binding index, and then reference the values in the shader.
+This uses the same principles that have already been in use for pulling in camera uniforms throughout these samples: We declare a struct that defines the layout of the values in the uniform butter, associate it with a particular group and binding index, and then reference the values in the shader.

 A minimal example of using the base color factor may look like this: